 - Admin API:– RESTful API endpoints used to manage Kong configurations, endpoints, consumers, plugins, and so on.

-Features of Kong
+Other features of Kong

-- The API Gateway :- A DevOps Team can easily develop API-centric applications by taking advantage of the latest microservice and container design patterns.
+- The API Gateway:– A DevOps Team can easily develop API-centric applications by taking advantage of the latest microservice and container design patterns.

 - Radically Extensible:– It includes on the go plugins that add robust functionality to your APIs and applications.

 - Inexorable:- For all your virtual requests, Kong grants you sub-millisecond latency.

 - Open Source:- Being an open-source platform, thousands of developers have embraced Kong microservice API gateway.